 The ACR states that current information suggests breastfeeding is safe after the use of intravenous contrast.
 Please discuss your breastfeeding options with your medical provider.

 For more information on contrast, please see About CT Contrast.

 A radiologist, a physician specifically trained to interpret radiological examinations, will analyze the images and send a signed report to the provider who referred you to ARA.
 The physician will then share the results with you.
-Your report will also be available on the patient portal within 15 days after the exam report is finalized.
+Your report will also be available on the patient portal within 3 business days after the exam report is finalized.

 If you are getting a CT exam at ARA and want to know...

 VACCINES: ARA does not have any publicly available vaccines—we are passing ours along to groups that are set up for public vaccination.
 We appreciate your understanding.